 Denial is particularly frustrating for you to deal with as a family caregiver.
-You can’t always use logic to break through denial, but having an idea why the denial exists can help you to work around it.
+You can’t always use logic to break through denial, but having an idea of why the denial exists can help you to work around it.

 When your other family members live far away, they don’t have the same perspective on your elderly loved one’s health that you have.
 They’re not able to see the same situations you see and they have only your word to go on.
 Unfortunately, that can often mean that they choose to believe that you’re exaggerating.